Empowering the local Church to serve the most vulnerable

 The Example of Jesus as we serve those who are suffering from poverty and injustice, regardless of color, belief, or gender, as part of God’s plan to redeem, reconcile, and restore the world.
 We seek to follow Jesus by living holy, humble, and honest lives individually and corporately.

 The Local Church as a primary agent of bringing peace, justice, and love to a broken world.
-The integrated “word” and “deed” dimensions of God’s mandate, as evidenced through the church’s integral, or transformational, mission are necessary to bringing reconciliation and restoration to God, others, and the environment.
+The integrated “word” and “deed” dimensions of God’s mandate, as evidenced through the church’s integral, or transformational, mission is necessary to bringing reconciliation and restoration to God, others, and the environment.

 People whether staff, volunteers, clients, beneficiaries, donors, and partners, as important actors in bringing peace, love, and justice.
 We recognize and affirm World Relief as a multicultural organization and seek to understand and respect the multiplicity of cultures among us.
 As we seek change in the world, we recognize that we, too, are changed, by those we serve.